Facebook suspends 200 apps over data misuse

 Facebook made a policy change in 2014 limiting access to user data but noted that some applications still had data obtained prior to the revision.

-"There is a lot more work to be done to find all the apps that may have misused people's Facebook data - and it will take time," Mr Archibong said.

-Facebook chief executive Mark Zuckerberg spent most of the past month on the fallout from revelations about Cambridge Analytica's data hijacking, seeking to assuage fears that the California-based internet colossus can safeguard privacy while making money by targeting ads based on what people share about themselves.
+Facebook chief executive Mark Zuckerberg spent most of the past month on the fallout from revelations about Cambridge Analytica's data hijacking.

 Efforts to rebuild trust in Facebook include a review of all applications that had access to large amounts of user data.